Botox injections have been used as a spasticity treatment in cerebral palsy patients for about 30 years.

 - Soreness, bruising, pain, redness, or swelling at the injection site

 To determine whether Botox injections are ideal for your child’s spasticity, consult with their pediatrician.

 Botox Injections for Cerebral Palsy: Summary

-Botox is commonly used to manage spasticity in patients with cerebral palsy, but the injections alone are not enough for long-term results.
+Botox is commonly used to manage spasticity in patients with cerebral palsy, but the injections alone are not enough for long-term relief.

-Hopefully, this article helped you better understand how Botox can help people with cerebral palsy and how to use it to get lasting results.
+Hopefully, this article helped you understand how Botox may help people with cerebral palsy and how to use it to get lasting results.
 Good luck!